JZunaRepo/Work-it-Out/README.md

 ## Acknowledgments

 Diana, for shaping how this app actually works and looks, from the profile picker down to the little celebration screen when you hit a new PR.
-Co author on this project, not just the person it was built for.
+Co author on this project.

 Thank you to [hasaneyldrm](https://github.com/hasaneyldrm) for putting together the exercises-dataset that this app's exercise library is built from.